Home / Blog / Free tools guide

 Is “free” actually free?

-Unlikely—it accelerates drafts.
-Business judgment, supplier reality, and promotions stay human problems.
+Unlikely—it speeds up drafts and what-if checks.
+Judgment, supplier reality, and promotions stay human problems.